jnkl314/diffusers_LayerDiffuse/README.md

 # LayerDiffuse with SDXL for Hugging Face Diffusers

+Original paper: [Transparent Image Layer Diffusion using Latent Transparency](https://arxiv.org/abs/2402.17113) by Lvmin Zhang, Maneesh Agrawala

-This is a port of [Layer Diffuse](https://github.com/layerdiffusion/LayerDiffuse), from the [SD Forge extension](https://github.com/layerdiffusion/sd-forge-layerdiffuse) to Hugging Face Diffusers.
+This is a port of [Layer Diffuse](https://github.com/layerdiffusion/LayerDiffuse) from the [SD Forge WebUI extension](https://github.com/layerdiffusion/sd-forge-layerdiffuse) to Hugging Face Diffusers framework.

-It focuses on SDXL and transparent PNG image generation.
+This port only focuses on SDXL and transparent PNG image generation.

 ## TL;DR